Signing up for a credit card is pretty easy, but it’s the fine print that can make life difficult.

 What you’ll find is that most cards with awesome intro APR’s won’t have travel benefits attached to them.
 Credit card companies would rather you sign up for three cards, each with their own unique benefits than sign up for one card with travel, APR and cash-back benefits.

-Here’s a list of the low-APR offers you can expect from the cards we’ve reviewed.
+Here’s a list of the low-APR offers you can expect from some of the cards we’ve reviewed.
 Remember, these offers were available at the time of our research and can change:

 - Chase Freedom: 0% APR for 15 months